Vikash888/VIKASH-REACT-PORTFOLIO/README.md

 🔥 Firebase – Used for Authentication, Firestore, Hosting, and Real-time database features.

+☁️ Cloudinary - Used For Media storage, Photos, Videos, Resume

 🎨 Tailwind CSS – For rapid and responsive UI development.